5 from 1 vote

 Prep: 5 minutes

-Homemade spicy mayo in a bowl with a spoon.
+Spicy mayo sauce prepared in a wooden bowl with a spoon.

 Homemade Spicy Mayo Sauce (sometimes referred to as Sriracha Mayo) is creamy, tangy, and has just enough kick to it – it's so additively good and you won't believe how easy it is to make this at home!
-(Makes about 1 cup)
+(Makes about 1 cup or 8 servings of 2 tablespoons.)

 Ingredients